mlrun/demos/getting-started.md

 <details markdown="1">

-This is a crucial step when working on your project which can often impact its success.
+This is a crucial step that will impact the success of your project.
 Don't skip this step.
 Take the necessary time to think about the problem you would like to address in your project.

 Don't worry if you don't come up with ideas right away or if your ideas sound far-fetched at first.
-It's best to not limit yourself at the first stage, write down every idea that comes up.
+It's best to not limit yourself at the first stage, so write down every idea that comes up.

 After you feel you have enough ideas to consider, evaluate each idea.
 Some of the criteria you should evaluate:

-1. Alignment with the MLOps for Good topics
+1. Alignment with the MLOps for Good social and environmental goals
 2. Feasibility to complete within the Hackathon timeframe.
 3. Availability of data.
-4. Any existing models that address this problem.
+4. Availability of existing models that address this problem.
-5. Skillset and the number of people required to complete the project.
+5. Availability of team members with the required skillsets to complete the project.

-You may find that you have more than a single idea that may be worthwhile.
-Feel free to create more than one project or gage the interest of other participants.
-You may only be a member of a single project, but it's fun to see someone who manages to bring an idea you had to reality.
+You may find that you have more than a single idea that is worthwhile.
+Feel free to create more than one project or gauge the interest of other participants.
+You may only be a member of a single project, but it can be fun to see someone else bring your idea to reality.

 <a id="Data Ingestion and Acquisition"></a><a id="business-problem-definition"></a>
 </details>